The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/11-schema-design-and-normalization.md

 ### Steps For Designing A Database

-Let's say we're designing a database for a school that tracks:
+Let's say we're designing an application for a school.
+The user stories for this application are:

-* students at the school
+* We can see all students at the school
-* teachers at the school
+* We can see all teachers at the school
-* the courses that are available
+* We can see all the courses that are available
-* which students are taking which courses
+* We can see which students are enrolled in a course
-* which teachers teach which courses
+* We can see which teacher is assigned to teach a course

 When designing a database schema, you'll typically follow these steps: